Meteoro214/mobile-task-manager/README.md

 ## 📝 Notes

+Esto es falso despues de meterle append, reescribir cuando acabe y sepa bien

+- I have assumed that sync operations are performed on enqueuing order.
+This means assuming no update or delete operation will be executed to CrudCrud before the Task has been inserted, and no update can happen after a delete.
+App will not update if task is pending delete (meaning a task was deleted after an update, but before the update synced) but no checks are performed to ensure a Task actually exists on CrudCrud.
+- If 2 or more different updates are enqueued to sync with CrudCrud, only the last one will be executed to save on API calls, as the last update would have overwritten the earlier ones when performed.

 ### 📝 IMPORTANT
 CrudCrud API only allows 24h of service OR up to 100 operations.
 To reset the API, you must obtain a new API key from CrudCrud and change the stored API key in API.xml file.